Introduction: Arduino Nano Capacitance Meter

 Step 2: Schematic

 This is your schematic so that you can construct the project correctly.
+The diagram contains detailed information to complete it without any problem.

 Step 3: Preparing Your LCD